Canop/broot/documentation.md

 `:cd` is the most useful verb but only works if you're using the [shell integration](README.md#use-broot-for-navigation).

+If you call it on a simple file, instead of a directory, the shell will be directed to the parent direcory.

-In the default configuration it's mapped to `c`.
+It's mapped to `<alt><enter>`.

 ### `:focus` : change the tree's root